We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Safety Committee (SC)

-In some states employers are required to have safety committees.
+In some states, including Oregon, Washington, and Minnesota, employers are required or encouraged by state OSHA regulations to have safety committees.

 Safety committees act as the "eyes and ears," for safety managers by collecting data.

-Even when safety committees are not required, it's smart business to have one.
+Even when safety committees are not required by OSHA regulations, it's still smart business to have one.
 This in-house consultant team acts as the "eyes and ears," for the SM by collecting data.
+See if your state OSHA requires a safety committee.

 Safety committees help the SM identify, analyze, and evaluate the design and performance of the SMS.
 They provide data to the safety manager, safety engineer and human resource coordinator.
 The committee usually submits recommendations and reports to the safety manager.

-Programs safety committees may be involved with include:
+Programs that safety committees may be involved with include:

 • Incident/Accident Analysis Program